 DART participates in several federal and state grant programs that are governed by various rules and regulations of the grantor agencies.
 Costs charged to the respective grant programs are subject to audit and adjustment by the grantor agencies.
 In the opinion of management, no significant contingent liabilities exist relating to compliance with the rules and regulations governing the respective grants; therefore, no provision has been recorded in the accompanying financial statements for such contingencies.

 DART has entered into certain operating lease agreements.
-Operating lease expenses are approximately \$801 and \$896 in 2017 and 2016, respectively.
+Operating lease expenses were approximately \$868 and \$801 in 2018 and 2017, respectively.

 Future minimum lease payments for all non-cancelable operating leases are as follows: